Zomojo/compiletools/README.rst

 which will try to determine the correct source files to generate executables from and also determine the tests to build and run.

+A variant is a configuration file that specifies various configurable settings like the compiler and compiler flags.
+Common variants are "debug" and "release".

 Other notable tools are